 Postcards, Notes and Letters Quotes in Into the Wild

 The Into the Wild quotes below all refer to the symbol of Postcards, Notes and Letters.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Anchor Books edition of Into the Wild published in 1997.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Anchor Books edition of Into the Wild published in 1997.).

 Chapter 1 Quotes

 This is the last you shall hear from me Wayne…If this adventure proves fatal and you don’t ever hear from me again I want you to know you’re a great man.
 I now walk into the wild.

 Postcards, Notes and Letters Symbol Timeline in Into the Wild

 The timeline below shows where the symbol Postcards, Notes and Letters appears in Into the Wild.
 The colored dots and icons indicate which themes are associated with that appearance.